abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 changes.
 It's important to point the mind toward the experience of change, uncertainty, and impermanence, so it can see the true nature of things.
-Doing this creates a sense of stability and develops the mind's capability to know things—to know when we're upset; to know when we're peaceful; to know when we're experiencing something wholesome.
+Doing this creates a sense of stability and develops the mind's capability to know things---to know when we're upset; to know when we're peaceful; to know when we're experiencing something wholesome.
 This quality of knowing is our place of refuge.